skumar225/rspec-features-app-lab/README.md

 ### Figure out the low hanging fruit features we can build quickly, that would still give the user some minimum useful functionality (mvp)

-### Talk about a specification for those fatures (how will the user interact with the application)
+### Talk about a specification for those features (how will the user interact with the application)

 ## Specification components